awsdocs/amazon-ecs-developer-guide/doc_source/ecs-on-outposts.md

 1. Create a role and policy with rights on AWS Outposts\.

+   The `role-policy.json` file is the policy document that contains the effect and actions for resources\.
+For information about the file format, see [PutRolePolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_PutRolePolicy.html) in the *IAM API Reference*

    ```
    aws iam create-role –-role-name ecsRole \
        --assume-role-policy-document file://ecs-policy.json